MHSc. Admission Requirements

 All applicants to the MHSc program must have excellent oral and written English skills.
 This proficiency is required for both the academic and the clinical aspects of the program.

-Applicants whose native language is not English must demonstrate facility in the English language by completing one of the English proficiency tests listed in the University of Toronto School of Graduate Studies Calendar.
+Applicants whose native language is not English must demonstrate facility in the English language by completing one of the English proficiency tests listed on the University of Toronto School of Graduate Studies website.

 The Department of Speech‑Language Pathology strongly prefers that the Test of English as a Foreign Language (TOEFL) be used to satisfy this requirement.
 With respect to the internet‑based version of the TOEFL, applicants must achieve a minimum overall score of 100/120, with a minimum of 22/30 in the speaking section, and a minimum of 22/30 in the writing section.
 TOEFL candidates should use the institution code for the University of Toronto, which is 0982.